 Higher education must be made accessible and affordable.
 We need to begin to tackle the growing student debt crisis.
 We need to continue to encourage affordable community colleges and trade schools.
 We should also be promoting jobs in the skilled trades and technical field.

 Our children are entitled to safety, whether that is in school or in society generally.
 As a mother and school board president, I see our students participate in active shooter drills.
 This is not the environment we want our students to be learning in.
 The epidemic of school shootings must end.
 We need common sense gun legislation to protect our children.
-I fully support the Second Amendment.
+I fully support our Second Amendment.
 People should certainly be permitted to defend themselves in their homes and, of course, they should be permitted to hunt with appropriate firearms.
 We need to keep guns out of the hands of people who will use them to hurt others.
 We have a duty to provide safe schools and safe communities for our children and we are failing right now without common sense gun reform.

 We also must make sure that our educators are treated with the respect they deserve and valued for the important work they do.
 This must be reflected in the pay they receive and the conditions in which they work.